 Our school’s greenspaces and parking lot have been completely redesigned with the help of a generous Enbridge Ecofootprint Grant.
-Fox 21 featured a story on the transformation, which you can view here!

 Our grant application targeted improving and protecting surface and groundwater quality in the Tischer Creek and 34th Avenue Creek watersheds.
-The grand was administered by the Minnesota Association of Resource Conservation and Development Councils, Inc.
+The grant was administered by the Minnesota Association of Resource Conservation and Development Councils, Inc.

 The production of the grant’s application was a true team effort by both the Building and Grounds committee and the support of the following professional services providers and their in-kind donations of the work outlined below: